TakeJoshyy/Roguemon/README.md

 Battle items you have unlocked via Prize
 Held items you have unlocked via Prize anything you earned from the Shop phase or Prize.
-You may keep mushrooms(move relearner), but you may not use them unless permitted by a Prize roll.
-You may keep ONE RogueStone (Moon Stone; evolves all stone/item evolution pokemon).
+You may keep any found Roguestones (evolves all stone/item evolution pokemon).
 Poke Dolls, Smoke Balls, and Fluffy Tails are allowed and can be kept. |

 ---